 The modern “selfie” is meant to be seen, mainly by those in it and then by whomever they tweet it to or Facebook it.
 In this year two “Selfies” became see by most of the world’s population within minutes of them being taken.
 The first was Obama with David Cameron and Danish Prime Minister Helle Thorning Schmidt, which drew criticism partly for it being done at Mandela’s memorial service but mostly because they were politicians and everybody hates them at the moment.

-This global viewing was soon dwarfed at the Oscars when Ellen DeGeneares wrangled a bunch of “A” list stars and did the famous “Selfie” that had circled the globe before breakfast, being re-tweeted over 3 million within a day.
+This global viewing was soon dwarfed at the Oscars when Ellen DeGeneares wrangled a bunch of “A” list stars and did the famous “Selfie” that had circled the globe before breakfast, being re-tweeted over 3 million times within a single day.

 When I was on holiday in Ireland all those years ago I had to wait a lifetime to see my pictures.
 It was like that for generations, although the waiting period was reducing all the time; so that by the demise of roll film, you could get your prints in under an hour.
 During my life time there was brief period when instant photography became available in the form of the Polaroid instant camera.
 Press the shutter and immediately a sheet of film would roll out of the camera and we could watch the blank page slowly reveal the image.
 Often you would just hand the subject the picture to keep.

-If, between the early 1930s and the late 1980s, you happened to be on O’Connell Bridge in Dublin you might have had your picture taken by Arthur Fields a seasoned Street Photographer who would snap anyone within earshot.
+If, between the early 1930s and the late 1980s, you happened to be on O’Connell Bridge in Dublin you might have had your picture taken by Arthur Fields – a seasoned Street Photographer who would snap anyone within earshot.
 When they wandered back curious, he would then take their real picture.
 He would hand them a ticket, and if they wanted to, they could collect a print from the office where his wife would process the films.
 After she died he got a Polaroid camera, the Instagram of its day.
-Walking across the bridge one afternoon with a friend Arthur Field took our picture.
+Walking across the bridge one afternoon with a friend, Arthur Field took our picture.
 We stood with him as he watched the agonisingly slow image appear.
 As the colours filled out he beamed a huge toothy smile and shouted “Ah – will ya look at that – it’s a Topper!”

 Probably no man in history has stood so long on that bridge as did Arthur Fields, and during that five decades when he was there 365 days a year he took over 182,000 photographs of strangers who he would never meet again.
-Perhaps for a brief time the pictures were souvenirs of a well loved holiday or a snatched day out, and then became lost in a draw somewhere, having faded in the memory until one day a grandchild might uncover them in a box and staring into those bright happy faces wondering where they were snapped.
+Perhaps for a brief time the pictures were souvenirs of a well loved holiday or a snatched day out, only to become lost in a draw somewhere, having faded in the memory until one day a grandchild might uncover them in a box and staring into those bright happy faces wondering where they were snapped.
 They might remark that Grandma looks so young not realising that’s because it’s an old photograph.

 Passing by Arthur Fields on the bridge the next day, he was holding a freshly taken Polaroid print with two young female back packers.
-Each side of him they stood excited and delighted at their images slowly cooking up before their eyes.
+Each side of him they stood excited and delighted at their image slowly cooking up before their eyes.
 “Ah will ya look at that!”
 Arthur said as though for the first time, “It’s a topper!”